 Yu Yevon, the guy behind everything, gave up his humanity to give his doomed people a chance to live on in dreams and to protect that dream.
 By the time the game takes place, he's lost sentience and acts on little more than programmed instinct.
 It's likely he'd be horrified by what he's become.

 Eviler than Thou: You might think you're on a quest to defeat the ancient force of destruction known as Sin, but by the end of the game, you'd almost think the real Big Bad was Seymour.
+It doesn't help that your final battle with him ensues as you enter Sin.

 Exposed to the Elements: Everyone, except maybe Auron in his Badass Longcoat, has this to a certain extent.
 Kimahri in particular wears little more than a loincloth, but he at least has fur.
 Auron is a bit of an inversion: His full clothing and longcoat is well suited to Mt.
 Gagazet and Macalania, but is less suitable for the tropical islands that make up most of the world.
 Not to mention Lulu's dress, which with the long sleeves and fur collar, looks way too warm for someone who lives on a tropical island.
+Combine that with her bare shoulders and jaw-dropping cleavage in cold environments, and it really is the worst of both worlds.

 At least one reviewer has wrongly commented on there being no shortage of alcoholism in Japan.
 Couple that with Jecht's parenting style, and Tidus' lousy home life is reflective of rigid Japanese dads.